 All industries that accept checks as payment must be addressed.

-The following transaction types and transaction qualifier are required when using the Check Coversion, Check Verification (with or without ACH), or Check Guarantee (with or without ACH) services.
+The following transaction types and transaction qualifier are required when using the Check Conversion, Check Verification (with or without ACH), or Check Guarantee (with or without ACH) services.

 Important to know